EXCLUSIVE-Italy could take on $17 billion of UniCredit bad loans to ease MPS sale -sources

 The Treasury aims to have a range of solutions ready by the end of January, despite rifts within the ruling coalition which risk toppling the government.

-It is working with advisers to tackle the complexities of a deal, including providing possible state guarantee to shield a MPS future owner from around 10 billion euros in legal claims which face the bank after decades of mismanagement.
+In a bid to meet re-privatisation commitments agreed with Brussels, the Treasury is working with advisers to tackle the complexities of a deal, including providing a possible state guarantee to shield any future owner of MPS from around 10 billion euros in legal claims which the bank faces after decades of mismanagement.

 "It won't be possible to resolve all the outstanding issues by the end of January, but there will be material progress in identifying the solutions that would eventually lead to a deal," one of the sources said.

-The goal is to have a deal ready to be approved by UniCredit's annual meeting in April, another source said.
+The European Central Bank is closely monitoring steps to address MPS' capital woes, putting pressure on the Treasury which wants to have a deal ready to be approved at UniCredit's annual meeting in April, another source said.

-UniCredit has yet to sign a non-disclosure agreement to enter formal talks, three sources said, because it wants more reassurance that both the European Union and the European Central Bank will back the package of measures.
+UniCredit has yet to sign a non-disclosure agreement to enter formal talks, three sources said, as it seeks more reassurance that both the European Union and the ECB will back the package of measures.

 Discussions are ongoing despite CEO Jean Pierre Mustier's decision to step down in April at the latest over disagreements with the board.

+UniCredit is in the process of scouting for a new boss but three people close to the matter said Mustier would remain in charge until February.

-UniCredit, which had shunned deals under Mustier, has set strict terms for a potential takeover and would only consider buying MPS if it did not affect its capital ratios.
+The Frenchman, who has shunned deals in favour of returning cash to investors, has set strict terms for a potential takeover and would only consider buying MPS if it did not affect UniCredit's capital ratios.

+Under Mustier UniCredit has slashed impaired debts to 4.7% of total lending.
+A new clean-up would help it weather the fallout from the virus crisis and make the MPS acquisition more palatable for its investors, who have been rattled by the governance clash.

-"If it goes ahead, this deal will make it easier to sell the MPS purchase to the market," the first source said, adding that AMCO would also hoover up another chunk of high risk loans from MPS totalling several billion euros.
+"If it goes ahead, this deal will make it easier to sell the MPS purchase to the market," the first source said, adding that AMCO would also take on another chunk of high risk loans from MPS totalling several billion euros.

 LEGAL RISKS